Weakly Supervised Intracranial Hemorrhage Segmentation using Head-Wise Gradient-Infused Self-Attention Maps from a Swin Transformer in Categorical Learning: Discussion

-To provide a baseline for our weakly supervised segmentation framework, we have trained a fully supervised U-Net with the PhysioNet data to perform ICH segmentation.
-By using data sampling to tackle class imbalance in training, our U-Net model has achieved an improved mean Dice score of 0.506 over that of 0.315 reported for the U-Net in the original data paper \citep{hssayeni2020intracranial}.
-In comparison, our proposed method has achieved similar results to our supervised U-Net (p$>$0.05), showcasing the feasibility and excellent potential of weakly supervised segmentation with much more accessible categorical labels.
+To provide baselines for our weakly supervised segmentation framework, we have trained a U-Net and a Swin-UNETR with full supervision using the PhysioNet data to perform ICH segmentation.
+By using data sampling to tackle class imbalance in training, our U-Net model has achieved an improved mean Dice score of 0.438 over that of 0.315 reported for the U-Net in the original data paper \citep{hssayeni2020intracranial}.
+In comparison, our proposed method has achieved similar results to our baseline supervised U-Net and Swin-UNETR ($p>0.05$) with the mean Dice scores slightly lower than the Swin-UNETR and higher than the U-Net, showcasing the feasibility and excellent potential of weakly supervised segmentation with much more accessible categorical labels.
 In terms of computational cost, U-Net was the most efficient model, taking only around 10ms/sample, likely due to its simple convolutional layer architecture.
-On the other hand, Swin-SAM models took around 30ms/sample, and Swin-HGI-SAM and Swin-Grad-CAM took approximately 60ms and 90ms per sample, respectively.
-This is because the latter two required backward operations for gradient computation.
-Despite these slightly longer inference times, all these models are still relatively fast and suitable for clinical setups, offering practical benefits.
+On the other hand, Swin-UNETR took around 15ms/sample, Swin-SAM models took around 30ms/sample, and Swin-HGI-SAM and Swin-Grad-CAM took approximately 60ms and 90ms per sample, respectively.
+The longer inference time is because the latter two required backward operations for gradient computation, which is a key step for the proposed framework.
+However, all these models are still relatively fast and suitable for clinical setups, offering practical benefits.